VaraKrishna08/OnlinePropertyManagement-SRS/README.md

 # OnlinePropertySelling-SRS
-Software Requirements Specification (SRS) for an Online Property Management System project for Software Engineering
+Software Requirements Specification (SRS) for an Online Property Selling System project for Software Engineering